 Manage Acne and Rosacea by Changing your Skin Care Routine

 We’ve all had acne as teenagers, but it can be even more embarrassing to have acne as an adult.
 This is the most common skin condition in the United States, affecting up to 50 million Americans each year.
 Rosacea affects an estimated 14 million (1 in 20 people) in the U.S. It is often mistaken for acne, eczema, or a skin allergy and may worsen over time if left untreated.
 Individuals with acne and rosacea commonly have a difficult time choosing skin care products.
-While treatments from dermatologists can work very well, they may leave the skin red, dry or inflamed.
+While treatments from dermatologists can work very well, they may require lots of maintenance and follow up appointments depending on the treatment.
 Anyone who suffers with acne can understand how difficult it can be to find that perfect product that actually works.
-It can be quite an expensive investment if you don’t know where to begin, luckily this site here https://budgetreport.com/best-cheap-moisturisers-for-dry-skin/ is helpful for finding the cheaper versions that work just as well as the more expensive options.
-Even though acne is a common problem for many, it can take its tole on people’s confidence and self esteem, especially when cystic bumps begin to appear – see here for what solution for cysts is currently available.
+It can be quite an expensive investment.
+Even though acne is a common problem for many, it can take its tole on people’s confidence and self esteem, especially when cystic bumps begin to appear.
 So whatever can be done to improve this is always a positive.
 Speaking at the 69th Annual Meeting of the American Academy of Dermatology, dermatologist Diane Berson, MD, FAAD, discussed how proper skin care and using specifically formulated cosmeceuticals can improve the skin of acne and rosacea patients, as well as helping them comply with their treatment regimen.